Get an advanced firewall for your Wi-Fi with Avast One

 Stateful multilayer inspection (SMLI) firewalls

-You’re definitely using one of these if you’re browsing at home.
-If you’re connecting from within a company, every data request could be moving through three or more firewalls.
+You’re almost certainly using one of these if you’re browsing at home.
+If you’re connecting from a company network, every data request could be moving through three or more firewalls.
 No effort is too much when it comes to server security.

 Let’s look at each of these firewall types in greater depth.

 The oldest type of firewall, packet-filtering firewalls filter traffic by packets, which are smaller bits of data making up the traffic you receive.
 Every packet has header information that helps your computer put the file back together like a puzzle.
 Packet filtering works by looking at this header.

 Packet-filtering firewalls analyze information in data packets to determine their safety.